EbodShojaei/Right-Truncatable-Primes/README.md

 # Right-Truncatable Prime Counter

 This C program efficiently calculates the number of right-truncatable primes for a given number of digits.
-It uses a custom hash table for fast primality lookups and the `primesieve` library for high-performance prime generation.
+It uses the `primesieve` library for high-performance prime generation.

 A **right-truncatable prime** is a prime number that, when its rightmost digit is successively removed, results in a sequence of primes.
 For example, 739 is a right-truncatable prime because: